Ōrākei ward

-Ōrākei Ward is one of thirteen wards of Auckland Council in Auckland, New Zealand.
+The Ōrākei ward is one of thirteen wards of Auckland Council in Auckland, New Zealand.
 It encompasses the neighbourhoods of Saint Heliers, Glendowie, Kohimarama, Mission Bay, Saint Johns and Meadowbank.
 It elects one councillor to represent the ward on the council.
-The councillor has oversight over the Orakei Local Board.
 The current councillor is Desley Simpson.

 Demographics

 Ōrākei ward covers 32.80 km2 and had an estimated population of as of with a population density of people per km^{2}.